Blog

 • Duration: Typically 2–4 years

-• Occupation: Must be on the skilled occupation list
+• Occupation: Must be listed on the relevant skilled occupation list

 Temporary Graduate visa (subclass 485)

-• Duration: Around 18 months to 4 years
+• Duration: Approximately 18 months to 4 years

 Skilled Independent visa (subclass 189)